1. relating to, occurring, or active in the evening.

-Kim Gumbel is an artist manager, arts administrator, and consultant whose work in these areas has been distguished by its calm, thoughtful approach.
+Kim Gumbel is an artist manager, arts administrator, and consultant whose work in these areas is marked by its calm, thoughtful approach.
 Kim has been working professionally with artists and events since 2007.
-Her time spent working for small arts nonprofits has given her opportunities to develop creative strategizes, plan and execute events of all sizes, and (her favorite) build fantastic relationships with creatives, vendors, and administrators.
+In her time spent working for small arts nonprofits, she developed creative strategizes, planned and executed events of all sizes, and (her favorite) built fantastic relationships with creatives, producers, and vendors.

 Kim has also worked as an event planner at Reed and Lewis & Clark colleges, house managed for a small theater company, and once upon a time she stage managed many, many theatrical productions.
 This varied background means she takes a holistic method of working with clients, approaching their products from many angles.

 Kim lives in SW Portland with her partner Matt, their two cats, and a long to-do list.
 She is an avid gardener, crafter, and cook with a penchant for banjo music and the blues.
-Kim currently serves the Portland Emerging Arts Leaders Mentorship committee.
-While she is a frequenter of many exhibitions and performances, Kim is most passionate about supporting artists and organizations the pursue accessibility and social justice through the arts.
+While she is a frequenter of many exhibitions and performances, Kim is most passionate about supporting artists and organizations the pursue environmental and social justice through the arts.